-No dividend was paid or proposed during the year ended 31 December 2020, nor has any dividend been proposed since the end of the reporting period (2019: Nil).
+No dividend was paid or proposed during the year ended 31 December 2021, nor has any dividend been proposed since the end of the reporting period (2020: Nil).

-15. EARNINGS/(LOSS) PER SHARE
+15. EARNINGS PER SHARE

-The calculation of the basic and diluted earnings/(loss) per share attributable to owners of the Company is based on the following data:
+The calculation of the basic and diluted earnings per share attributable to owners of the Company is based on the following data:

-2020 HK\$'000 2019 HK\$'000
+2021 HK\$'000 2020 HK\$'000

-Earnings/(loss)

-Earnings/(loss) for the year attributable to the owners of the Company for
+Earnings Earnings for the year attributable to the owners of the Company for the

-the purpose of basic earnings/(loss) per share 4,511 (18,698)
+purpose of basic earnings per shares 15,628 4,511

-,
+purpose or basic earnings per strates 15,026 4,511

-2020 2019
+2021 2020

 '000 '000

 Number of shares

-Weighted average number of ordinary shares for the purpose of calculating basic earnings/(loss) per share 982,000 982,000
+Weighted average number ordinary shares for the purpose of basic and

+diluted earnings per share 982,000 982,000

-Diluted earnings/(loss) per share were the same as the basic earnings/(loss) per share for the years ended 31 December 2020 and 2019 as the computation of diluted earnings/(loss) per share did not assume the conversion of the Company's outstanding convertible bonds since their exercise would result in an increase in earnings per share for the year ended 31 December 2020 (2019: a decrease in loss per share).
+Diluted earnings per share were the same as the basic earnings per share for the years ended 31 December 2021 and 2020 as the computation of diluted earnings per share did not assume the conversion of the Company's outstanding convertible bonds since the conversion price of these convertible bonds is higher than the average market price of the ordinary share for the years ended 31 December 2021 and 2020.